8 candidates for Bears offensive coordinator under Matt Eberflus

-When you look at Hamilton’s work with Mills specifically, the fact that he was able to get some solid play out of the third-round rookie is impressive.
-Last season, Mills threw for 2,664 yards, 16 touchdowns, and 10 interceptions.
-Now, imagine what he can do with Fields.

-Another offensive coordinator candidate being floated around is Packers passing game coordinator Luke Getsy, who SI’s Albert Breer said is a name to watch.
+“I would like to thank Ryan and the McCaskey family for this once-in-a-lifetime opportunity to lead the Chicago Bears, one of the most storied franchises in all of sports in one of the greatest cities in the world,” Eberflus said, via ChicagoBears.com.
+“I am truly humbled and honored to be named your head coach and together we will do everything in our power to bring a Super Bowl championship back to Chicago.”

+Eberflus is already hard at work assembling his coaching staff.
+His most important hire will be offensive coordinator, as the development of Justin Fields remains one of the biggest priorities.
+Names like Pep Hamilton and Luke Getsy have already been connected to Chicago.
-Eberflus appears to already have his first hire in place with Colts linebackers coach Dave Borgonzi, who ESPN’s Jeremy Fowler said is expected to follow Eberflus to Chicago.

-Brad Biggs of the Chicago Tribune also reported that Eberflus is targeting Raiders interim head coach Rich Bisaccia as the team’s new special teams coordinator, assuming he doesn’t get the Las Vegas head coach job.
+Eberflus might’ve made his first hire in Colts linebackers coach Dave Borgonzi, who’s expected to follow him to Chicago.
+Eberflus is also zeroing in on Raiders interim head coach Rich Bisaccia to serve as his special teams coordinator.

 List